 - Medical Care-Associated Collapsed Lung – 7 incidents out of 18,502 patients

 - Accidental Lacerations and Punctures – 13 incidents out of 18,851 patients

 - Postoperative Hematoma or Hemorrhage – 21 incidents out of 3943 patients

 - Serious patient safety concerns that are statistically worse than the state’s average occurring between 10/01/2013 and 09/30/2014 include:

 - Postoperative Hip Fractures – 1 incident out of 2455 patients

 - Postoperative Respiratory Failure – 39 incidents out of 1681 patients

 If you, or your loved one, have been harmed after being admitted to Saint Joseph Medical Center, your injuries might be caused by medical malpractice, errors or mistakes.
-The seasoned medical malpractice attorneys at Rosenfeld Injury Lawyers can assist you in taking immediate legal action to obtain compensation by holding all those responsible for your injuries financially accountable.
+The seasoned medical malpractice attorneys at Rosenfeld Injury Lawyers LLC can assist you in taking immediate legal action to obtain compensation by holding all those responsible for your injuries financially accountable.
 We accept medical malpractice lawsuits and personal injury claims on contingency and provide immediate legal representation without the need of an upfront fee.
 We encourage you to contact us today to discuss your case for financial recompense.